vladigt9/agglomerative-clustering/README.md

 ## Project Overview

 This project is a **personal agglomerative clustering** implementation, which forms part of a larger exploration of **Hierarchical Risk Parity**.
-The purpose of this project is to provide a practical foundation for learning **C++** and **OpenMP** while implementing the clustering algorithm.
+The purpose of this project is to provide a practical experience of **OpenMP** and **BLAS** while implementing the clustering algorithm.
 The algorithm is built to help understand the fundamental concepts of clustering and parallelization.
-The code doesn't use the most optimized clustering algortihm on purpose, as more loops allow for more implementations of parallelization.
+The code doesn't use the most optimized clustering algorithm on purpose, as more loops allow for more implementations of parallelization.

 ## Clustering Algorithm